UAE Employer of Record

 As your employer of record in the UAE, we may be able to provide optional supplementary medical insurance coverage for professionals and their dependents at a more cost-effective rate.

-UAE nationals are eligible for pensions and other retirement benefits after reaching age 49 or after 20 years of employment.
+UAE nationals are eligible for pensions and other retirement benefits after reaching age 50 with at least 20 years of employment.
 Employees, employers and the government contribute to the fund as follows:

 - Employees contribute 5% of their monthly salary.

-- Government employers contribute 15% of the employee’s salary.
+- Employers must contribute 15% of the employee’s salary.

 Employees working in the UAE who come from countries that form the Gulf Cooperation Council (Saudi Arabia, Kuwait, Qatar, Bahrain and Oman) are entitled to pensions as established by their home countries.